utelecon/utelecon.github.io/en/faculty_members/index.md

 Below are the steps for setting up a Zoom meeting room.

-1. Sign in to Zoom, and click "Schedule a Meeting" in the top right corner.
+1. Sign in to Zoom, and click "Schedule" in the top right corner.
 2. The meeting setup page will appear.
     - Enter the name (title) of the meeting room in the "Topic" field.
     - Enter the date, time, and duration of the meeting.
 If you check the "Recurring meeting" checkbox, you can hold classes multiple times in one meeting room (without changing the URL).